IchanP/L3-DateConverter/tests/testspecification.md

 An error message is displayed to the user telling them they cannot perform that operation as there is no Japanese Era on that day.

+### TC2.4 User should be informed if the Japanese Era name is invalid

+#### Test Steps

+1. Select the Japanese Era Calendar to convert from
+2. Select the Gregorian Calendar to convert to
+3. In the input field type "Invalidname 12/12"
+4. Press Convert

+#### Expected

+An error message is displayed to the user telling them they cannot perform that operation as the Japanese Era name is invalid.

+### TC2.5 User should be informed if the Japanese Era year is invalid

+#### Test Steps

+1. Select the Japanese Era Calendar to convert from
+2. Select the Gregorian Calendar to convert to
+3. In the input field type "Heisei 90/12"
+4. Press Convert

+#### Expected

+An error message is displayed to the user telling them they cannot perform that operation as the Japanese Era year does not exist.

 ## TC 3 - Date Formats for Western Calendar Types

 #### Common Steps

+1. Navigate to the "Small Date Conversion Page"
-1. Select the Gregorian Calendar to convert from
+2. Select the Gregorian Calendar to convert from
-2. Select the Kõki Calendar to convert to
+3. Select the Kõki Calendar to convert to

 ### TC3.1 User should be able to convert using MM/YYYY format

 ### Test Steps

-3. In the input field type "12/2000"
+4. In the input field type "12/2000"
-4. Press Convert
+5. Press Convert

 ### Expected